Trimeresurus cantori: Habitat

-The preferred natural habitat of T. cantori is forest, at altitudes from sea level to 200 m, but it has also been found in coconut plantations and rural gardens.
+The preferred natural habitat of Trimeresurus cantori is forest, at altitudes from sea level to 200 m, but it has also been found in coconut plantations and rural gardens.

 Behavior

 Trimeresurus cantori is nocturnal and will hunt near houses.

 Diet

 Trimeresurus cantori preys upon small mammals and birds.

 Venom

-The species T. cantori possesses a potent venom, and some of its bites to humans have resulted in fatalities.
+The species Trimeresurus cantori possesses a potent venom, and some of its bites to humans have resulted in fatalities.